PereBal/Personal_Projects/README.md

   >-f /home/$user/Desktop

-I'm sorry about it, but I'll take care of that flaw later on.
+I'm sorry about that, but I'll take care of that flaw later on (I promise).